dahomey-technologies/RedisCBOR/docs/commands/cbor.arrappend.md

 ## Examples

-Create a document with a sub-array
+Create a map with a sub-array.
 ```bash
 # path: ["$"]
 # value: {"foo":["a","b","c"]}